syncfusion-content/javascript-docs/js/Diagram/Label.md

 ## Alignment

 Label can be aligned relative to the node boundaries.
 It has margin, offset, horizontal and vertical alignment settings.
-It will be quite tricky when all four alignments are used together but gives you more control over alignment.
+It is quite tricky when all four alignments are used together but gives you more control over alignment.

 ### Offset

 The `offset` property of label is used to align the labels based on fractions.
 0 represents top/left corner, 1 represents bottom/right corner, and 0.5 represents half of width/height.

-The following image shows the relationship between the label position(black colored circle) and offset(fraction values).
+The following image shows the relationship between the label position (black colored circle) and offset (fraction values).

 {% include image.html url="/js/Diagram/Label_images/Label_img2.png" %}